that-JC-guy/Lexicon-StreamDeck-Workflow/README.md

-# Lexicon StreamDeck Workflow Enhgancement
+# Lexicon StreamDeck Workflow Enhancement

 This repo contains the configuration files and instructions to setup enhanced workflows for Lexicon and StreamDeck integration.